-Sex and intimacy are two entirely different categories.
+Because sex and intimacy are two entirely different categories.
 Sex can exist without intimacy, and intimacy can exist without sex.
 Of course, you can have both intimacy and sex in a relationship but having one does not automatically generate the other.

 If sex isn’t intimacy, what is?

 Here are the five bullet-proof ingredients of lasting intimacy, and how to add them to your relationships:

 1 // Gratitude

 Are you grateful for what you have and who you are?
 Or do you judge what you haven’t got and what you believe you are not?